 To create these discounts, head over to your POS dashboard.
 From there:

-- Fill out the form to create the specific discounts
+- Step 4: Fill out the form to create the discount name, percentage, applicable locations, and other settings

 When your employees go to add discounts or scan items with designated promotions, only the discount options you created will be available.